mickfuzz/phd4/_posts/thesis_chapters/2024-10-9-Appendices.md

 <!-- PERHAPS PULL UP DETAILS OF DEBUGGING. -->

 The experience of debugging appears to be a particular practice evoking certain feelings.
 Feelings of frustration alternate with elation at solving a tricky bug.

 As I built proficiency as a facilitator I began to identify different kinds of errors.
 The use of code patching often provoked glitch bugs which where actually behaviour did not match intended behaviour.
 In analysis of interactions with participants when trying to solve coding blockages, I note different strategies in responding to such errors.
 For some participants I quickly solve them with short explanation to allow them to continue.
 For other participants who I judge to be receptive I may celebrate the glitch and explore with them the opportunities they provided to understand the related code in a way that allowed the exploration of more abstract concepts using a concrete example afforded by the mechanics of the game design pattern.

-The following section provides an example of this kind of interaction and examines the surfacing of computational thinking concepts in particular.
+The following example provides an illustration of this kind of interaction and examines the surfacing of computational thinking concepts in particular.
+FIND EXAMPLE IF POSSIBLE.

 <!-- While the use of debugging tools and processes are often introduced to solve a particular problem in implementing one GDP.
 The same process is uses to solve issues that crop up while implementing other patterns.
 Throughout the recordings, some individuals show an evolution of problem solving knowledge and processes in relation to coding through their independent work.
 CAN i FIND ANY KEY EXAMPLES OF THIS?
 -->